 Displaying the antigenicity for a protein sequence in a plot is done in the following way:

 This opens a dialog.
 The first step allows you to add or remove sequences.
-If you had already selected sequences in the Navigation Area before running the Toolbox action, these are shown in the Selected Elements.
-Clicking Next takes you through to Step 2, which is displayed in figure 17.3.
+Clicking Next takes you through to Step 2, which is displayed in figure 16.9.

 See Graph preferences for information about the graph view.

 The level of antigenicity is calculated on the basis of the different scales.
 The different scales add different values to each type of amino acid.
 The antigenicity score is then calculated as the sum of the values in a 'window', which is a particular range of the sequence.
 The window length can be set from 5 to 25 residues.
 The wider the window, the less fluctuations in the antigenicity scores.